cequence-io/openai-scala-client/README.md

   }
 ```

-**✔️ Important Note**: After you are done using the service, you should close it by calling (🔥 new) `service.close`.
+**✔️ Important Note**: After you are done using the service, you should close it by calling `service.close`.
 Otherwise, the underlying resources/threads won't be released.

 **III.
 Using multiple services (🔥 new)**